 Topics include principles of fluid mechanics, thermodynamics and heat transfer relevant to HVAC, concepts of air conditioning, principles of mechanical refrigeration, psychrometrics and load estimating.
 Two hours of lecture per week.

-Machining and non-machining methods of processing materials into manufactured components will be discussed.
-Both traditional and non-traditional machining processes are covered.
-Machine shop equipment and practices, along with different types of tooling, will be reviewed.
-Two hours of lecture and four hours of laboratory per week.
+Machining and non-machining methods of processing materials into manufactured components.
+Traditional and non-traditional machining processes.
+Machine shop equipment and practices associated with the different types of tooling.
+Two hours of lecture per week.
 Prerequisite: MTC 162.

 MTC 215 Sustainable Energy Systems (2)